da4089/simplefix/doc/creating.rst

 The count field must be appended first, followed by the group's member's fields.

-Consequently, it's not an error to append two fields with the same tag.
+Consequently, it's not an error to append two fields with the same tag, but note that the count fields are not added automatically.

 Data Fields
 ...........